CloudSkills/azure-functions/4-Developing-and-Deploying-from-Visual-Studio-Code-and-CICD-with-DevOps/4-Developing-and-Deploying-from-Visual-Studio-Code-and-CICD-with-DevOps.md

 ![step5-8-functionapp-code-deployment](images/step5-8-functionapp-code-deployment.png)

 Review the configuration and click Finish to start the build and release process.
-Behind the scenes this will go and configure a build and release pipeline inside of the Azure DevOps project and perform an initial build and release, taking the code you pushed to the repo and deploying the function app.
+Behind the scenes this will go and configure a build and release pipeline inside of the Azure DevOps project and perform an initial build and release, taking the code you pushed to the repo and deploying it to the function app.

+The pipelines that are created by default are pretty straight forward.
+In summary:
+- The build pipeline:
+    - Archives the files from your git repository in to a ZIP file and publishes the ZIP as an artifact to the release pipeline
+- The release pipeline:
+    - Uses an **Azure Function App Deploy** task to deploy the code published from the build pipeline in to the existing function app

 You can see the integration with Azure DevOps directly from the function app in the Azure Portal, including visibility into deployments with links directly to the build and release items in the Azure DevOps portal.

 ![step5-9-functionapp-code-deployment](images/step5-9-functionapp-code-deployment.png)

 You can now manage and maintain the source code for your functions in git to realize source control benefits and experience the full power of continuous integration and continuous development.
-When new commits are pushed to the master branch of the Azure DevOps repository, DevOps will trigger a build and release and update the function app without you needing to do anything.
+When new commits are pushed to the master branch of the Azure DevOps repository, DevOps will trigger a build and release and update the function app code without you needing to do anything.

 ## Conclusion